aplazame/woocommerce/plugin/README.txt

 Ease of implementation is the main objective we had in mind when developing Aplazame.

-= Continuous Integration =

-Automated syntax review and deployment using continuous integration tools like [drone.io](http://drone.aplazame.com/github.com/aplazame/woocommerce).

-= Coding Standards =
-Aplazame maintain a consistent style so the code can become clean and easy to read at a glance.

-In continuous integration processes we deploy a release using the Wordpress package [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) to validate code developed for WordPress.

-= l10n =

-Development according to standards for i18n and l10n.
-All of our Spanish translators are professionally qualified, native speakers.

 = Support =

 For any support request please drop us an email at [soporte@aplazame.com](mailto:soporte@aplazame.com?subject=Help-me).
 Our support team is available 24/7.

-= Feedback =

-We are open to changes in the API documentation and our services.
-For any suggestions please send us an email to  [soporte@aplazame.com](mailto:soporte@aplazame.com?subject=Hello).

 *We hope you'll enjoy using Aplazame's WooCommerce plugin!*